superowner/Shiny-ID3-Tagger/README.md

 - **Xiami** (only for lyrics)

 ## Key Features
-- Queries 19 online databases and selects/adds the most frequent results for
+- Queries 17 databases and selects/adds the most frequent results for
   - **Artist name**
   - **Track title**
   - **Album name**